AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_flutter.md

 ### Destroy a chat room

 Only the chat room owner can call `destroyChatRoom` to disband a chat room.
-Once a chat room is disbanded, all chat room members receive the `ChatRoomEventListener#onChatRoomDestroyed` callback and are immediately removed from the chat room.
+Once a chat room is disbanded, all chat room members receive the `ChatRoomManagerListener#onChatRoomDestroyed` callback and are immediately removed from the chat room.

 The following code sample shows how to destroy a chat room: